Understanding Form I-864, the Affidavit of Support

 Household Size and Affidavit of Support

-In the event that there is a deficit of income, the difference can be made up through liquefiable assets.
-For a sponsor this is three times the deficit number and five time for a co-sponsor.
-The current administration is requesting substantial documents including evidence of those assets for a year, and requiring twelve bank account statements, for example.
+The current administration is requesting substantial documents, including evidence of those assets for a year, and requiring twelve bank account statements, for example.
 The average monthly balance will then be calculated.
+The sponsor’s obligation continues until the immigrant leaves the United States permanently or acquires citizenship.

 Exemptions from Submitting an Affidavit of Support